folk-lab/FastDAC/FastDAC Command Reference.md

 # ARG (Arbitrary Ramp Generator) FUNCTIONS

-The FastDAC has an arbitrary ramp mode where a sequence of DAC setpoints can be assigned to 4 separate ramp arrays.
-Up to 10000 setpoints can be configured for each ramp.
+The FastDAC has an arbitrary ramp mode where a sequence of DAC setpoints can be assigned to 8 separate ramp arrays.
+Up to 400,000 setpoints can be configured for each ramp.
 When an `INT_ARG_RAMP` sequence is started, the ramp with the largest number of samples decides the `NUMBER OF STEPS` compared to a regular `INT_RAMP`.
 The `NUMBER OF SAMPLES PER STEP` is specified and the `ARG` DAC channels will take a step at the same time as the linear-ramp DAC channels.

 ## ADD_RAMP

 `ADD_RAMP` is used to configure the arbitrary ramp DAC setpoints.
-The function can be called multiple times until up to 10000 setpoints have been stored, and should be sent in groups of 1024 characters or less to avoid a possible serial buffer overflow.
+The function can be called multiple times until up to 400,000 setpoints have been stored, and should be sent in groups of 10,000 characters or less to avoid a possible serial buffer overflow.
+Filling ramps takes approximately 4 seconds per 100,000 points.

 Syntax:
-`ADD_RAMP,{ramp number (0-3)},{Setpoint 0 in mV},{...},{Setpoint n in mV}`
+`ADD_RAMP,{ramp number (0-7)},{Setpoint 0 in mV},{...},{Setpoint n in mV}`

 Example (setting 8 setpoints to ramp 0):
 `ADD_RAMP,0,100.0,50.5,500.0,250.2,-200.0,100.0,-50.0,250.3`